realworldismine/sample-app-k8s-manifest/README.md

 # sample-app-k8s-code
 ## Summary
-- Build docker images and push to the docker hub
+- Update manifest files
-- Trigger updatemanifestjob in Jenkins
+- It is triggered by the buildimage job in Jenkins
+- It is executed by ArgoCD or other GitOps tools